Holonomy transformations for singular foliations: Introduction

 \subsection{Main tools and overview of results}

 Our current study relies once again on the construction of the holonomy groupoid $H$ for \textit{any} singular foliation $(M,\cF)$ given in \cite{AndrSk}, and the notion of bi-submersion introduced there.
-Recall that $H$ is a topological groupoid associated to $(M,\cF)$ (in particular, it encodes more information than just the partition of $M$ into leaves of $\cF$), and that a bi-submersion is a smooth cover of an open subset of the (often) topologically pathological groupoid $H$.
-In \cite{AnZa11} we showed that if a leaf satisfies certain regularity conditions, then the restriction of $H$ to the leaf is smooth; we build strongly on this result.
+Recall that $H$ is a topological groupoid associated to $(M,\cF)$ (in particular, it encodes more information than just the partition of $M$ into leaves of $\cF$), and that a bi-submersion is a smooth cover of an open subset of the (often) topologically pathological groupoid $H$. {In \cite{Debord} and \cite{AnZa11} it was shown that the restriction of $H$ to a leaf is smooth; we build strongly on this result.}

 If one tries to define the holonomy of a singular foliation starting from (classes of) paths, as in the regular case, one obtains a very coarse notion, which does not allow for linearization.
 To remedy this, we introduce the notion of \emph{holonomy transformation}, an equivalence class of germs of diffeomorphisms.
 It is the correct replacement of $GermDiff(S)$ for a singular foliation, as it encodes the geometric idea of holonomy and specializes correctly in the regular case.
 We explain this in the first item of the following list, which presents our main results in \S \ref{section:geomhol}--\S \ref{sec:lht}: